RigsOfRods/docs.rigsofrods.org/source/gameplay/multiplayer-server-setup.md

 I will assume you're running the server on a 64-bit VPS with SSH/FTP access and have `unzip` and `nano` installed.

-First, download `rorserver-2021.04-linux.zip` from [here](https://forum.rigsofrods.org/resources/rigs-of-rods-multiplayer-server.208/).
+Let's begin by downloading the latest Linux server release from [here](https://forum.rigsofrods.org/resources/rigs-of-rods-multiplayer-server.208/).

 Upload the file to your VPS using an FTP client such as WinSCP or FileZilla.